codess-aus/10-Easy-Steps/README.md

 # 10-Easy-Steps
-A Repository Created for #Hacktober to Help Beginners Get Started with Code
+A Repository Created for #Hacktoberfest to Help Beginners Get Started with Code

-DO NOT ATTEMPT TO CONTRIBUTE TO THIS REPOSITORY UNTIL OCT 1ST 2020
+DO NOT ATTEMPT TO CONTRIBUTE TO THIS REPOSITORY UNTIL OCT 1ST 2020 DO NOT JUDGE ME ON IT YET - AS I HAVEN'T FINISHED THE SET-UP

 > Curated list of the 10 things Beginners need to know to get started in code